 The Canterbury Female Academy, Prudence Crandall, and the Black Women Students

-The abolitionist activism of the seven siblings, as well as their parents, emerged in the fulcrum of a famed school, the Canterbury Female Academy.
-Between April 1833 and September 1834, this educational venture featured a white woman as head teacher, Prudence Crandall, joined by her sister Almira, and two of the Burleigh siblings, William and Mary.
-In July of 1833 Charles C. Burleigh undertook to publish The Unionist, joined later by his brother William; this paper was started to provide a clear abolitionist voice in defense of the Canterbury Academy.
+Between April 1833 and September 1834, the Canterbury Female Academy had four teachers.
+The head teacher was, of course, Prudence Crandall.
+She was joined by her sister Almira Crandall, and two of the Burleigh siblings, Mary and William.
+Furthermore, in July of 1833 Charles C. Burleigh undertook to publish The Unionist, joined later by his co-editor brother William; this paper was started to provide a clear abolitionist voice in defense of the Canterbury Academy.
 It therefore became Connecticut's first Abolitionist newspaper.

 Numerous local anti-slavery societies sprung up in support of the school.
 Mary and her mother Lydia joined the Brooklyn Female Anti-Slavery Society from its inaugural meeting in 1834, while John, Charles, William, and their father Rinaldo were all active in the Plainfield Anti-Slavery Society.
 William and Mary Burleigh were subject to the heinously racist Black Law that the Connecticut legislature had passed in an attempt to close Crandall's school.
 Mary testified in trials, while William was hounded by the white elite of Canterbury, who sought his arrest.